JanBeh/neumond/README.md

     handlers table is the corresponding handler, which is is a function that retrieves a continuation object (usually named "`resume`") as first argument followed by optional arguments that have been passed to the `effect.perform` function.
-Handlers in the `handlers` table passed to the `effect.handle` function may resume the action by calling the continuation, where optional arguments are returned by `effect.perform` then.
+Handlers may resume the action by calling the continuation, where optional arguments are returned by `effect.perform` then.
 If a continuation object needs to be called after an effect handler returned, it needs to be made persistent with the **`resume:persistent()`** method and can later be called or discontinued with **`resume:discontinue()`** (which closes all to-be-closed variables of the action). `effect.handle` returns the return values of the action function or the return values of the first invoked handler; return values of later invoked handlers or of the resumed action are returned by the corresponding `resume` calls.

   * **`effect.default_handlers`** is a table that maps an effect to a default handler function.
 If no effect handler but only a default handler is found,